Enlight-UW/Current-members-and-goals/README.md

 I may add an implememtation to this later.

 ## 8-11-2016: Using a Stack data structure, create a Queue (FIFO).
-Then do the reverse, using a Queue (FIFO) creaet a Stack.
+Then do the reverse, using a Queue (FIFO) creeeeeeaat a Stack.
 - Follow up, how many data structures do you need for each?
 - What are the normal big O run times for the operations, and what are they in your implementation?
 Can yours be made better?
 - Are there any advantages or disadvantages to your way?
 Are there any advantages or disadvantages to implementing a data structure like this (using a different one)?